dovecot/documentation/source/configuration_manual/mail_crypt_plugin.rst

   openssl genpkey -algorithm RSA -out rsaprivkey.pem

-Alterantively, you can generate a password encrypted private key with:
+Alternatively, you can generate a password encrypted private key with:

 .. code-block:: none